dnavarrom/dnavarro.github.io/pages/will/will.md

 ## What is this

 A world filled by creatures who respond to external and internal conditions to develop and survive.
-The name and concept were influenced by [this](https://en.wikipedia.org/wiki/The_World_as_Will_and_Representation).
-Schopenhauer's philosophy holds that all nature is the expression of an insatiable will to life, "Will is the innermost essence, the kernel, of every particular thing and also of the whole.
-It appears in every blindly acting force of nature".

 ## Demo